leepike/SmartCheck/README.md

     data M = C Int
            | A M M
            | D M M
-      deriving (Read, Show, Data, Typeable, Generic)
+      deriving (Read, Show, Typeable, Generic)

-Because SmartCheck performs data-generic operations using Data.Data and GHC.Generics we have to derive Data, Typeable, and Generic (we plan to eliminate dependence on Data.Data in the future).
+Because SmartCheck performs data-generic operations using Data.Data and GHC.Generics we have to derive Typeable, and Generic.
 To use GHC.Generics, you also need the following pragmas: and the single automatically-derived instance:

     {-# LANGUAGE DeriveDataTypeable #-}
     {-# LANGUAGE DeriveGeneric #-}